 Hope you found this blog post useful, and beware of the third pitfall.

-Stay tuned for Pitfall #4 – Hint: Column ordering can be a real chaos.
+Keep reading Pitfall #4 – Hint: Column ordering can be a real chaos.